 Ventimiglia is located right on the coastal border between France and Italy, in the extreme Western Liguria .

-Like all the Riviera of Flowers Ventimiglia enjoys a very favorable climate every day of the year.
+Like the entire Riviera of Flowers Ventimiglia enjoys in a very favorable climate every day of the year.

 The proximity to the border and to the Principality of Monaco make Ventimiglia an extremely lively and commercial city where the inhabitants of the Alps are assiduous frequenters of the markets and shops of the city.